noir-lang/noir/README.md

 ## Development Setup

 Run `bootstrap.sh` in the project root to set up your environment.
-This will update git submodules, download ignition transcripts, build all C++ circuits code, install Foundry, compile Solidity contracts, install the current node version via nvm, and build all typescript packages.
+This will update git submodules, download ignition transcripts, install Foundry, compile Solidity contracts, install the current node version via nvm, and build all typescript packages.

-To build the C++ code, follow the [instructions in the circuits subdirectory](./circuits/README.md), which contains all of the ZK circuit logic for Aztec.
-Note that "barretenberg", Aztec's underlying cryptographic library, can be found inside the circuits subdirectory as well and is automatically built as a side effect of building the circuits.

 To build Typescript code, make sure to have [`nvm`](https://github.com/nvm-sh/nvm) (node version manager) installed.

 To build noir code, make sure that you are using the version from `yarn-project/noir-compiler/src/noir-version.json`.

 Install nargo by running

 ```
 noirup -v TAG_FROM_THE_FILE
 ```